-- Step 5 Configure the PIX security appliance to assure that any remote connections via Telnet are secured through IPSec. - Step 6 Configure the PIX security appliance to assure that only FIPS-approved algorithms are used for IPSec - Step 7 Configure the PIX security appliance to assure that error messages can only be viewed by an authenticated crypto officer. - Step 8 Configure SNMP to always use a secure IPSec tunnel. - Step 9 Disable the TFTP server and disable the HTTP server from performing system management.
+- Step 5 Configure the PIX security appliance to assure that any remote connections via Telnet are secured through IPSec. - Step 6 Configure the PIX security appliance to assure that only FIPS-approved algorithms are used for IPSec tunnels.
+This is accomplished by configuring the ISAKMP policy to use Diffie-Hellman Group 2, 5, or 7.